Ren-B-7/Super-Start.nvim/README.md

 ### #2

-With command "git clone https://github.com/Ren-B-7/nvim-installation-package.git" then copy the "nvim" folder and paste in ~/.config/ and remove the directory ~/.config/nvim-installation-package.
+With command "cd ~/.config" enter the .config directiry, now run "git clone https://github.com/Ren-B-7/nvim-installation-package.git" then copy the "nvim" folder and paste in ~/.config/ and remove the directory ~/.config/nvim-installation-package.

 ### #3